-We gather every friday in the beautiful loft dance space called Pieter Performance Studio.
-Every friday has a different facilitator - an experienced member of our community who has created a feast of music and words to help you find your way out of the busy-ness of daily life and into your body and heart.
+Every Friday has a different DJ/facilitator.
+We each bring our own unique perspective and experience to the journey of conscious dance - weaving a tapestry of funky eclectic grounding music that is designed to bring you in, to invite your FUNky sweaty raw joyful deep participation in this dance of life.
+Their feast of music and words will help you find your way out of the busy-ness of daily life and into your body and heart.
 We begin with quiet music to allow you to sink in, but eventually the music will bring you up and out, into livelier movement.

 Our intention is to create a safe space for each of us to journey however we need to on any specific night.
-Our other intention is to have a great time -- and we do!
-We dance our butts off and our hearts open!
+Our other intention is to have a great time - and we do!

-join us here for a video journey into Friday Night Funk.
+Join us here for a video journey into Friday Night Funk.

 There are no rules to this dance, other than to take care of your body and be respectful of your own needs, and those of others.
 Some of us are solitary dancers, some love to dance together, and most of us shift between modes.
-We dance in silence, so this is a wonderful place to practice listening with your heart, rather than your head, to notice when others want to connect, or when they need to be alone.
+We dance in verbal silence, so this is a wonderful place to practice listening with your heart, rather than your head, to notice when others want to connect, or when they need to be alone.

 The dance will last approximately an hour and 45 minutes and there will be a closing sharing circle at the end.